300-Hour Kripalu Yoga Teacher Training

 How is the 300-Hour Kripalu Yoga Teacher Training (KYTT) different from the 300-Hour Ayurvedic Yoga Teacher Training (AYTT)?

-The 300-Hour KYTT provides a well-rounded training in advanced asana, pranayama, meditation, and offers electives on yoga for special populations, leading vinyasa, and Ayurveda.
+The 300-Hour KYTT provides well-rounded training in advanced asana, pranayama, and meditation, and offers electives on yoga for special populations, leading vinyasa, and Ayurveda.

-The 300-Hour AYTT is also a 300-hour yoga teacher certification, but provides specific focus on incorporating Ayurveda into yoga practice.
+The 300-Hour AYTT is also a 300-hour yoga teacher certification but provides a specific focus on incorporating Ayurveda into yoga practice.

 Both the 300-hour KYTT and 300-hour AYTT require students to complete four modules at Kripalu.